teddyxwx/Project-1/README.md

     - A screenshot of the terminal UI should be included in README.
     - The libraries should be embedded inside the repository.
 Don't forget to include the license files!
 - [ ] Other (40pts): Anything else you can think of.
-    -The score is judged by usefulness, difficulty, and implementation quality.
+    - The score is judged by usefulness, difficulty, and implementation quality.

+As seen from the first task,
+tests consist of 40% of the total score in this project.
 Each implemented feature should contain **reasonable** tests in order to get full points.
-Tasks without tasks get at most 50% of the points.
 The specific test requirements for each task are **not** revealed since it is part of the project to design the API and the tests.